 Each of these simple actions can increase your fuel economy 3-5% and, better still, all of these actions are free.

 It's also smart to match your vehicle to your needs.
-If you drive 40 miles or more daily to and from work then it makes sense to have a hybrid electric vehicle that sips gasoline rather than an inefficient truck or SUV that guzzles it, especially if you do not have a need for hauling capacity.
-Transitioning from a vehicle that gets 18 mpg to one that gets 40 mpg or more will cut your gas usage in half--which is significant savings.
+If you drive 40 miles or more daily to and from work then it makes sense to have a hybrid electric vehicle rather than an inefficient truck or SUV, especially if you do not have a need for hauling capacity.
+Transitioning from a vehicle that gets 18 mpg to one that gets 40 mpg or more will cut your gas usage in half, resulting in significant savings.

 If you are thinking about getting a different vehicle--new or used--consider an electric vehicle (EV).
 EVs are an affordable, low-maintenance, clean energy option.
-There are more EV models at more price points available all the time.
 Learn more about the benefits of EVs:

 Most effective, though, is to talk to an existing EV owner.
-It's likely they will tell you that their EV is quiet, clean and low-maintenance.
+Likely they will tell you that their EV is quiet, clean and low-maintenance.
 And if they offer you ride you'll probably be surprised at the torque--an EV has more pep than a vehicle with an internal combustion engine.

 Everything we buy--from cleaning products to baseballs to electronics--requires energy to produce.
-More, some items also produce emissions when we use them--most clothing, for example, has more emissions associated with use (due to washing and drying) than the production of the item.
+What's more, some items also produce emissions when we use them.
+Most clothing, for example, has more emissions associated with use than the production of the item due to washing and drying.
 For a great overview, check out this dataset of product emissions from computers to blue jeans.

 To reduce emissions associated with the goods and services you use, some good rules of thumb include: